Neural Window Decoder for SC-LDPC Codes: Neural Window Decoder for SC-LDPC Codes

-The neural network for training the NWD is shown in Fig.~\ref{Fig:NWD}.
-The first window configuration with $W=3, z=1$ and $\overline{\ell}=2$ is mapped to the neural network.
-It consists of $W N_v$ input and output nodes, along with $2\times \overline{\ell}$ hidden layers.
-The nodes in the hidden layers do not directly correspond to VNs and CNs, but rather to the edges in the Tanner graph.
-The odd and even hidden layers perform the message updates of VNs in (\ref{Eq:NMS_VN}) and CNs in (\ref{Eq:NMS_CN}), respectively.
+Fig.~\ref{Fig:NWD} shows a part of the Tanner graph included in the first window with $W=3$ and $z=1$, together with the neural network obtained by unrolling the Tanner graph for $\overline{\ell}=2$.
+The network consists of $Wn$ input and output nodes, along with $2 \times \overline{\ell}$ hidden layers.
+The hidden-layer nodes correspond to the edges of the Tanner graph; odd and even layers perform VN and CN message updates in (\ref{Eq:NMS_VN}) and (\ref{Eq:NMS_CN}), respectively.

+It should be noted that since the window configuration is repeated at each stage, training the weights in a single independent window is sufficient for all subsequent stages.
+Therefore, we train the NWD only for one independent window block.
+The trained weights can be reused across the entire chain of long SC-LDPC codes, requiring only a small number of weights.
+This weight-sharing property is a unique advantage of applying neural weights to window decoders over block decoders.

-We employ weight sharing techniques to facilitate training.
-Since we focus on protograph-based SC-LDPC codes, protograph weight sharing \cite{Dai2021} is primary employed, assigning the same weight to edges corresponding to the same protograph edge.
-This method reduces the total number of trainable weights by a factor of $1/z$.
-Additionally, the CN-wise weight sharing technique \cite{Dai2021} unifies weights assigned to the same proto CN.
-As a result, CN weights with weight sharing are represented as $w_C^{(\ell)}$ for proto CN $C$.
-Thus, the number of trainable weights is reduced to $W n_c \overline{\ell}$.
+For protograph-based SC-LDPC codes, we employ two weight sharing techniques to facilitate training.
+Protograph weight sharing \cite{Dai2021} ties weights on edges from the same protograph edge, reducing trainable weights by $1/z$.
+Additionally, CN weight sharing \cite{Dai2021} unifies weights assigned to the same proto CN, representing CN weights as $w_C^{(\ell)}$ for proto CN $C$ and reducing the number of weights to $W M \overline{\ell}$.

-The loss function plays a crucial role in training the NWD.
-We consider the BLER loss term \cite{Xiao2021}, which becomes $1$ if a block error occurs and $0$ otherwise, because achieving perfect block decoding within each window is essential to prevent EP.
-The original BLER loss term includes all output VNs in the neural network.
-All-inclusive training uses the loss term as follows
+We use the BLER loss \cite{Xiao2021} (1 if any block error, else 0) for training, since perfect block decoding per window is needed to prevent EP.
+Conventional all-inclusive training includes all output VNs in the loss function:

-However, given the window decoding process, we can restrict the loss term on target VNs and employ target-specific training.
-Let $T \ (\le W)$ denote the number of position to be included in the loss term.
-The loss term for the target-specific training is given as
+On the other hand, we employ target-specific training for NWD, restricting the loss to the first $T$ positions:

-The neural network in Fig. \ref{Fig:NWD} illustrates the pruning effect of target-specific training.
-All-inclusive training necessitates using all neural edges and nodes in the figure.
-In contrast, target-specific training with $T = 1$ allows pruning the output VNs from $v_3$ to $v_6$ since they are not included in the loss term $L_{\rm T}$.
-The dashed edges connected to these non-target nodes can be pruned, along with the connected nodes from $e_7$ to $e_{12}$ in the 4th hidden layer.
-This pruning process continues down to the input layer.
-In this example, target-specific training allows to eliminate $47\%$ of nodes and $43\%$ of edges.
+Target-specific training results in structured pruning.
+In Fig.~\ref{Fig:NWD}, $T=1$ target-specific training removes the output $v_3-v_6$ and the fourth-layer $e_7-e_{12}$ along with all nodes connected to them down to the input layer.
+In this example, target-specific training eliminates $47\%$ of nodes and $43\%$ of edges.